Fixed penalty notice: FPN for breaches of COVID-19 restrictions

 Regulations issued in 2020 introduced FPNs with penalties ranging from £30 to £10,000 for various violations of restrictions brought in to control the COVID-19 pandemic in the United Kingdom, including via the Health Protection Regulations 2020 and the COVID-19 local lockdown regulations.
-On 28 August 2020, The Health Protection Regulations 2020 statutary instrument, SI 907/202,0 increased the FPN in some cases, saying it "must be £10,000" in case an assembly of "more than thirty persons".
+On 28 August 2020, The Health Protection Regulations 2020 statuary instrument, SI 907/202,0 increased the FPN in some cases, saying it "must be £10,000" in case an assembly of "more than thirty persons".

 As of March 2022, 118,978 notices were issued in England and Wales.
 In Scotland, the most deprived 10% of neighbourhoods were 11.2 times more likely to receive an FPN than the least deprived 10%.
 National Police Chiefs’ Council statistics showed Black and Asian people received fines 1.8 times more than white people.
 Labour MP Harriet Harman, said it was clear that young people, ethnic minority people, men, also the most socially deprived, were at most at risk and poor people were criminalised rather than the better off.
 The Joint Committee on Human Rights said the application of FPNs was "muddled, discriminatory and unfair".

 Some FPNs during the COVID-19 lockdown were wrongly issued.
 Of those where an individual declined to pay and were prosecuted in open court 25% were wrongly issued.
 Giving evidence to parliament barrister Kirsty Brimelow said it was likely that thousands of FPNs were incorrectly issued.
 In April 2021, The Justice Gap reported that it was estimated that 85,000 Covid-regulation-related FPNs had been issued and that a cross-party group of MPs and peers wanted each to be reviewed.